OpenNebula/docs/source/advanced_components/cloud_bursting/oneg.rst

 The following table describes each supported attribute to configure the hybrid OpenNebula cloud.

-.. note:: The attribute ONE_CAPACITY includes two attributes, CPU and MEMORY, these attributes limit the usage of the remote resources.
+.. note:: The attribute ONE_CAPACITY includes two sub-attributes, CPU and MEMORY.
+These attributes limit the usage of the remote resources.

 +------------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
 | ATTRIBUTE        | DESCRIPTION                                                                                                                                     |